To me, cricket is a simple game. Keep it simple and just go out and playShane Warne

 Despite the growth in tech in recent times, the majority of stakeholders who run the show(BCCI, IPL Teams) have been very slow to adopt and less willing to bet on newer possibilities.
 Though, it has to be mentioned that both HotStar and Dream11 have made some serious strategic moves backed by sound technical expertise.

 The fantasy & streaming service are the two primary fan endpoints with both Dream11 and HotStar going head to head in terms of their future goals.

 - You have Cricbuzz & Cricinfo dominating the content landscape.
 They have the largest volume of visits but suffer from poor engagement time and the fact that their offering has no direct monetisation.

-- Dream11 has the numbers in terms of paying user base and very fast growing one but poor engagement numbers given the nature of their static game.
-Their next logical step is to go for some sort of streaming.
+- Dream11 has the numbers in terms of paying user base and very fast growing one but poor engagement numbers seeing the nature of their static game.
+The next logical step is to go for some sort of streaming.

 - HotStar has the best of both worlds, official streaming partners so not only high engagement numbers but given their recent foray into fantasy, they might eat into Dream11’s pie.